-A well designed and maintained content calendar helps your team brainstorm and execute projects more effectively and easily, while also giving stakeholders, cross-functional teams, and external partners clear visibility into your marketing roadmap.
+A well designed and maintained content calendar helps your team brainstorm and execute projects more effectively and easily, while also giving stakeholders clear visibility into your marketing roadmap.

 What is a content calendar?

 Think of your content calendar as your marketing source of truth.
-It helps you organize your team’s time, resources, and priorities around the production of assets, copy, and creative, and keep tabs on the final publication schedule.
+It organizes your team’s time, resources, and priorities around the production of assets, copy, and creative, and helps you keep tabs on the final publication schedule.

-Your calendar should include any type of content that you plan to publish, such as social media posts, promotional emails, announcements, partnerships, webinars, and evergreen content like blog posts and how-to guides.
+Your calendar should include any type of content that you plan to publish, like social media posts, promotional emails, announcements, partnerships, webinars, and evergreen content like blog posts and how-to guides.

 If you’re new to content publishing, a full-blown content calendar might feel like overkill.
 But it’s important to build a marketing process and organization foundation early.

 A content calendar is simple to set up and its benefits are enormous.
 It’ll help you collaborate, give visibility into team-wide strategy and planning, and provide a clear overview of schedules and activations across your entire marketing stack.
 Other benefits include: